cfsamson/azure-jwt/README.md

 **You still must take care of:**

 1. Validating that the user has the right access to your system yourself
-2. Validating that the token hasn't expired
-3. Validating that the tokens `nbf` (Not Before) is valid
-4. Validating any other information that is important for your use case
+2. Validating any other information that is important for your use case
+3. If you as for more information about the user than what is standard you will need to make a struct that maps to all the fields in the token.

 For more information, see this artice: https://docs.microsoft.com/en-us/azure/active-directory/develop/id-tokens